 - The individual has experienced a pattern of physical, sexual and/or emotional abuse by his/her partner in the past few years and/or has minor children who have been physically/sexually abused by the intimate partner.

 - Texas law requires that, in filing for a divorce, one of the parties must have (1) resided in Texas for six months AND (2) in the county where the action is filed for the preceding three months before billing.
-AVDA therefore represents only Harris and Fort Bend county residents and/or abuse victims whose partners meet these residency requirements.
+AVDA therefore represents only Austin, Grimes, Harris, Fort Bend, Waller, and Washington county residents and/or abuse victims whose partners meet these residency requirements.
 AVDA’s legal services are available to all residents of these counties without regard to citizenship status.

 - Applicants for services must know where the respondent lives and works or be able to obtain this information, so that the respondent can be notified in person of the pending legal action.

 - The individual’s partner cannot be a current or recent participant in AVDA’s Battering Intervention & Prevention Program (BIPP) without both parties signing a Waiver of Conflict, as this poses a conflict-of-interest for our attorneys.